symfony/symfony-docs/cookbook/security/entity_provider.rst

 This article focuses on how to authenticate users against a database table managed by a Doctrine entity class.
 The content of this cookbook entry is split in three parts.
-The first part is about designing a Doctrine ``User`` entity class and make it usable in the security layer of Symfony.
+The first part is about designing a Doctrine ``User`` entity class and making it usable in the security layer of Symfony.
 The second part describes how to easily authenticate a user with the Doctrine :class:`Symfony\\Bridge\\Doctrine\\Security\\User\\EntityUserProvider` object bundled with the framework and some configuration.